-Tree Care Ordinance.
+- Tree Board or Department.
+Someone must be legally responsible for the care of all trees on Town-owned - property.
+By delegating tree care decisions to a professional forester, arborist, Town department, citizen-led tree board, or some combination thereof, Town leaders determine who will perform necessary tree work.
+The public will also know who is accountable for decisions that impact community trees. - Tree Care Ordinance.
 A public tree care ordinance forms the foundation of a tree care program, providing an opportunity to set good policy and back it with the force of law (when necessary).

 - Community Forestry Program.
 Trees provide many benefits (e.g., clean air, clean water, shade, beauty), but they also require an investment to remain healthy and sustainable.
 By providing support at or above a \$2 per capita minimum, a community demonstrates its commitment to grow and tend these valuable public assets.
-Budgets and expenditures require planning and accountability, which are fundamental to the longterm health of the tree canopy and the Tree City USA program.
-To meet this standard each year, the community must document at least \$2 per capita toward the planting, care, and removal of its public trees and the planning efforts required for those to occur. - Arbor Day Observance and Proclamation.
+Budgets and expenditures require planning and accountability, which are fundamental to the long-term health of the tree canopy and the Tree City USA program.
+To meet this standard each year, the community must document at least \$2 per capita toward the planning, care, and removal of its public trees and the planning efforts required for those to occur. - Arbor Day Observance and Proclamation.
 An effective community tree program is not complete without an annual Arbor Day ceremony.
 Citizens gather to celebrate the benefits of community trees and the work accomplished to plant and maintain them.
 By passing and reciting an official Arbor Day proclamation, public officials demonstrate their support for the community tree program and complete the requirements for becoming a Tree City USA.